Bar-bellied cuckooshrike: Taxonomy

 The bar-bellied cuckooshrike was described by the French polymath Georges-Louis Leclerc, Comte de Buffon in 1775 in his Histoire Naturelle des Oiseaux.
 The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
 Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Corvus striatus in his catalogue of the Planches Enluminées.
 Buffon believed that his specimen had come from New Guinea but the species does not occur there; the type locality has been designated as the island of Luzon in the Philippines.
-The bar-bellied cuckooshrike is now placed in the genus Coracina that was introduced by the French ornithologist Louis Jean Pierre Vieillot in 1816.
+The bar-bellied cuckooshrike is now placed in the genus Coracina that was introduced by the French ornithologist Louis Pierre Vieillot in 1816.
 The generic name Coracina is from the Ancient Greek korakinos meaning "little raven", a diminutive of korax meaning "raven".
 The specific epithet striata is from the Latin striatus meaning "striated".

 It was variously placed in the genera Graucalus and Artamides until Coracina was widely accepted around the early 1940s.
-The IOC World Bird List recognises fourteen extant subspecies: Coracina striata sumatrensis, C. s. simalurensis, C. s. babiensis, C. s. kannegieteri, C. s. enganensis, C. s. bungurensis, C. s. vordemani, C. s. difficilis, C. s. striata, C. s. mindorensis, C. s. panayensis, C. s. boholensis, C. s. kochii and C. s. guillemardi.
-C. s. cebuensis, formerly found on Cebu, is extinct.
-The Andaman cuckooshrike (Coracina dobsoni) is sometimes considered a subspecies.
-The Handbook of the Birds of the World considers panayensis to be a separate species.